-Sooji Ka Halwa (Pakistani Semolina Pudding) is a classic Pakistani and Indian dessert that comes together in minutes.
-Fluffy semolina is roasted in cardamom infused oil and then cooked in a yellow colored sugar syrup till it's light and fluffy.
+Sooji Ka Halwa (Pakistani Semolina Pudding) is a classic Pakistani and Indian dessert that comes together in under 30 minutes.
+Fluffy semolina is roasted in cardamom-infused oil and then cooked in yellow-colored sugar syrup till it's light and fluffy.
 A garnishing of nuts and rose petals completes the rich halwa that you’ll find yourself making again and again.

-According to an article in 196flavors.com the word Halwa originates from the Arabic word hulw, which means sweet.
-It's believed that the sweet pudding came to the subcontinent via the Middle East and the Turkish traders.
+According to an article in 196flavors.com, the word Halwa originates from the Arabic word hulw, which means sweet.
+It's believed that the sweet pudding came to the subcontinent via the Middle East and Turkish traders.

-I personally love to serve Semolina Halwa with Aloo Masala and Chana Masala for a sweet and savory brunch combination.
+I personally love to serve Semolina Halwa with Aloo Masala and Chickpea Curry for a sweet and savory brunch combination.

 Jump to: